 A no closing cost refinance is when the lender waives the closing costs, so there are no upfront costs to the borrower.
 However, you should be aware that the lender makes up this money from other aspects of the mortgage, such as a higher interest rate to make up for the lost revenue.

 Rate Search: Current Refinance Rates

-How to Lower the Costs of Refinancing
+How to Lower your Refinance Costs